State-of-the-art ultrafast laser assisted-etching (ULAE) facilities

 fibre-coupled microlens arrays for integral field spectroscopy

-The astrophotonic technologies we have developed, such as the pseudo-slit reformater and the MCIFU, have been tested on-sky at the William Herschel Telescope.
+The astrophotonic technologies we have developed, such as the pseudo-slit reformater, the MCIFU, and integrated-optics beam combiners have been tested on-sky at the William Herschel Telescope, at the CHARA array, and Grant Magellan telescopes.

 For more information on the state-of-the-art in the field of astrophotonics, see the Journal of the Optical Society of America B special issue on “Astrophotonics: introduction to the feature issue” co-edited by Prof. Thomson.